Ethan Allen Express: Extension to Burlington

 VTrans originally planned for trains to lay over overnight at Union Station, but nearby residents objected to having the locomotive idle there.
 In March 2020, VTrans indicated that the Vermont Railway yard to the south would instead be modified to accommodate the train.
 The two new stations and the new Burlington platform were built in 2020–2022.
 In October 2021, Amtrak and Vermont Rail System began running qualification trips between Rutland and Burlington to familiarize train crews with the new route.

 Revenue service to Burlington began on July 29, 2022, with trains departing early afternoon northbound and late morning southbound all days.
 It was the first direct passenger rail service to Burlington in 69 years.
 The first day of service was marred by a temporary suspension of all Amtrak service west of Albany caused by a deteriorating trackside structure, the Central Warehouse, in North Albany.
 Passengers were bussed between Saratoga Springs and Albany–Rensselaer.
 The extension caused an immediate increase in ridership, with August 2022 ridership about 50% higher than August 2019.
+Ridership in Fiscal Year 2023 – the first full fiscal year of Burlington service – was 86,638, exceeding the pre-pandemic FY 2019 figure of 50,515.